1. Home

 Solar and Home Value FAQs

-That’s right: Solar panels can increase the value of your home.
-Here’s what you need to know about the value solar panels can add and whether or not they’ll add to your property taxes, too.
+Here’s what you need to know about how solar panels increase a home’s value, and whether it’ll increase your property taxes, too.

 See how much you can save by going solar with Palmetto